tory24/counter/README.md

 # Counter
-This is a simple webpage that has three buttons, one to increase the number by 1, a reset button to zero, and a decrease by 1 button.
+This is a super simple counter that can increase or decrease the number by 1 or reset the number to zero.

-Nothing special, just another small thing to test my knowledge.
+Nothing special, just wanted to do something small thing to test my knowledge :).